How to Organize HOA Meetings Effectively for your Community as a Board of Directors

 Keep it Professional; Keep it Positive

-HOA meetings are not the place to play politics or to casually mingle with community members.
+HOA meetings are not the place to play politics.
 As a board member, it’s important to set an example for everybody in attendance by keeping the conversation focused on topics pertinent to the community.
 It’s also important to keep the conversation positive.
 There will be times you need to discuss uncomfortable or potentially upsetting topics, but these topics should be dealt with in a positive, solution-focused manner.

 Keep it Under Control